mirror-shades/doxa/docs/syntax.md

 ### Primitive Types

-Types in Doxa are grouped in three ways, atomic, molecular, and meta.
-All together there are 14 of these primitive types to represent data in Doxa.
+Doxa has two general catagory of types, atomic and molecular:

 ### Atomic

 Atomic types are the most basic units of data.
-Currently Doxa has 3 default number types, with plans for optional dynamic number sizing in the future.
+Currently Doxa has 3 default number types.
+Types listed reflect their Zig equivilent.
+Bigint may be added in the future for increased flexibility.

 int - i64
 float - f64
-byte - u8 hex literal
+byte - u8 hex
-string
+string - []const u8
-tetra - logical value, see page on tetras for more info nothing - empty type
+tetra - i2
+nothing - void

+The `tetra` type represents a four cornered value with the possible states: `true`, `false`, `both`, and `neither`.
+For additional information see the tetra page.

 ### Molecular